A Three-Day Trip to Tampa

 Dinner at “Steelbach”

 Maybe it was because we had reservations and had to rush to get there in time from the Riverwalk.
-Or maybe it was because it was a hot August night in Tampa and we were dodging rain showers in 100% humidity, but when we arrived at the restaurant the AC was not working.
+Or because it was a hot August night in Tampa and dodging rain showers in 100% humidity, but when we arrived at the restaurant the AC was not working.
 We did not find out about this problem until after sitting down.
 Our waiter said that AC outages occur often.
 Really?

-“Steelbach” is intent on bringing a slice of small-town, southern food to Tampa.
+“Steelbach” brings a slice of small-town, southern food to Tampa.
 It adds to the rustic decor of the building.
 In addition to dining indoors, seating is also available outside overlooking the river.
 That might have been a better option on this hot summer evening.

 “Steelbach”: 1901 N. Ola Ave, Tampa